 Yes!

 City Harvest can safely accept:

-- Whole fresh produce without significant decay. - Chopped fresh produce packed separately in food-grade packaging. - Prepared foods chilled to 40°F that have not been served or placed on a buffet. - Chilled perishable packaged foods, such as juice and cheese in original packaging. - Frozen meat, poultry and seafood. - Dairy products 40°F. - Shelled eggs. - Frozen foods in original packaging. - Baked goods including day-old bread, bagels, and other bakery items. - Canned and packaged items in original packaging.
+- Whole fresh produce without significant decay - Chopped fresh produce packed separately in food-grade packaging - Prepared foods chilled to 40°F that have not been served or placed on a buffet - Chilled perishable packaged foods, such as juice and cheese in original packaging - Frozen meat, poultry and seafood - Dairy products at 40°F - Shelled eggs - · Frozen foods in original packaging - Baked goods, including day-old bread, bagels, and other bakery items - Canned and packaged items in original packaging

 No!

 City Harvest cannot accept:

-- Items that have been served or put on a buffet table. - Items that have been previously reheated. - Items that were not kept at the appropriate temperature per the City Harvest Donation Guidelines for more than 2 hours. - · Meat that is not fully frozen. - Items with damaged or compromised packaging, resulting in the loss of a sanitary barrier. - Items that contain alcohol. - Items with significant decay. - Items with severe freezer burn. - Food intended for raw consumption (sushi or seafood). - Canned goods that are open, punctured, bulging or seriously damaged. - Home prepared, home canned or home jarred products. - Food stored in opaque bags.
+- Items that have been served or put on a buffet table - Items that have been previously reheated - Items that were not kept at the appropriate temperature per the City Harvest Donation Guidelines for more than 2 hours - Meat that is not fully frozen - Items with damaged or compromised packaging, resulting in the loss of a sanitary barrier - Items that contain alcohol - Items with significant decay - Items with severe freezer burn - Food intended for raw consumption (sushi or seafood) - Canned goods that are open, punctured, bulging or seriously damaged - Home prepared, home canned or home jarred products - Food stored in opaque bags or trash bags